-Due to the Covid-19 we wanted to let our clients know that there are still opportunities to seek help and someone to talk to you.
+Due to Covid-19 we wanted to let our clients know that there are still opportunities to seek help and someone to talk to you.
 We understand that this is a hard time for everyone.
-Nevertheless, we are all here to help each other, in these hard times.
+Nevertheless, we are all here to help each other in these hard times.
 Please email firstname.lastname@example.org or call 519-821-6638, 301.

 Suicide and Mental Health: